 What ranks can apply?

-Enlisted personnel in the ranks of senior airman (with less than 6 years' time in service), staff sergeant and technical sergeant (with less than 11 years' time in service); technical sergeants with more than 11 years can apply on a case-by-case basis and should have command support BEFORE contacting their local OSI detachment for more information.
-NOTE: SrA applicants that have NOT completed Airman Leadership School (ALS) can still apply; however, you will need to complete ALS before attending the Federal Law Enforcement Training Center (FLETC).
+Enlisted personnel in the ranks of senior airman (with less than 6 years' time in service), staff sergeant and technical sergeant (with less than 11 years' time in service); technical sergeants with more than 11 years can apply on a case-by-case basis and should pursue a time in service waiver through their local OSI detachment BEFORE applying through the Enlisted Agent Recruitment Portal.

 An additional restriction applies to an applicant's length-of-enlistment obligation.
 A First-term Airman serving a four-year enlistment can apply for OSI between his or her 35th and 43rd months of enlistment.
 A First-term Airman serving a six-year enlistment can apply between the 59th and 67th month.